JasperHof/JasperHof.github.io/pages/download.md

 ## Downloading LDAK

-LDAK-KVIK is included in the LDAK software, and can be downloaded from the [LDAK webpage](http://dougspeed.com/downloads2/).
-LDAK-KVIK can also be installed in Linux using the command lines
+LDAK-KVIK is included in the LDAK software, that can be run on either a Linux-base PC or a Mac.
+LDAK can be downloaded from the [LDAK webpage](http://dougspeed.com/downloads2/).
+LDAK-KVIK can be installed in Linux using the command lines

 ```
 wget https://dougspeed.com/wp-content/uploads/ldak5.2.linux_.zip